KatieCoard/katiecoard.github.io/_posts/Social Media/2015-11-24-RotarySocialMediaContent.md

 layout: page
 sidebar: right
 subheadline: Learn what content works and what doesn't on your Rotary Facebook Page
-title:  "How to Increase your Rotary Facebook Audience with this One Simple Rule"
+title:  "How to Increase Your Rotary Facebook Audience with this One Simple Rule"
 teaser: "Struggling to know what to post on your Rotary Facebook page?
 Follow this one simple rule to help guide your online content"
 tags:
     -
 categories:
-    - Rethink Rotary
+    - Social Media
 header:
     image_fullwidth: "RotaryFacebook8020RuleHeader.jpg"
     caption: